-- It is not yarn sold to handloom weavers;
+- It is not a yarn sold to handloom weavers;

 - It is not a component, part or material used for servicing any vehicle covered under the Motor Vehicles Act, 1939; and

-The package does not contain any commodity sold by number or length and displayed for sale at retail outlet;
+- The package does not contain any commodity sold by a number or length and displayed for sale at the retail outlet;

-Commodities (excluding any drug or medicine) whose net weight is 20 gms or less or 20 mililitres or less, if sold by weight or measure;
+- Commodities (excluding any drug or medicine) whose net weight is 20 gms or less or 20 milliliters or less, if sold by weight or measure;

 Further, the Central Government may, on an application being made, permit manufacturer / packer to pack for sale the following types of pre-packed commodities for a reasonable period, relaxing any or all the provisions of these rules: